chase-moskal/founder-be-damned/readme.md

 ## Chapter 2: *The Hustler & The Craftsman*
 - (todo)
 - protect the golden goose that lays the golden eggs
-- hustler cares about results -- avoids the work, shallow, conman
+- hustler cares about returns -- avoids the work; shallow; conman
-- craftsman cares about greatness -- obsesses about the work, deep, drowning
+- craftsman cares about product -- obsesses over the work; deep; drowning

 <br/>